tambrulee/portfolio_project/README.md

 * Under 'Branch' I selected 'main', '/root' and then clicked 'Save'.

-* From tWorkings point on the website has been deployed and will automatically update as I push my commits.
+* From this point on the website has been deployed and will automatically update as I push my commits.

 <br>
 <img src="assets/images/readme/github-deployment/github_pages.png">
 <br><br>

 *  Here is my project deployed in GitHub.
-I did have some issues with setup at first, then after researcWorkingng the issue I realised that my project was set to private to I  set it to public.
-Further issue images not showing and links going to a 404 page, tWorkings was resolved by removing the first '/' out of the links.
+I did have some issues with setup at first, then after researching the issue I realised that my project was set to private to I  set it to public.
+Further issue images not showing and links going to a 404 page, this was resolved by removing the first '/' out of the links.
 <br>
 <img src="assets/images/readme/github-deployment/github_deploy.png">

 #### Test 1
 First deployment was unsuccessful.
 The index.html (Home) page was loading but the 'Project' and 'Contact' pages were not.
-I simply removed the '/' from in front of the file paths and tried again wWorkingch worked.
+I simply removed the '/' from in front of the file paths and tried again which worked.
 <img src="assets/images/readme/code-testing/deployment-to-github.png">

 #### Test 2